 Lactobacillus and Bifidobacterium are the most commonly used and recognized families of probiotics, but each of these large groups contain hundreds of individual species and strains.
 The number of probiotics in the human body alone are well over 500, many of them offering unique benefits that other strains do not.
-Some of the many benefits these diverse microorganisms offer include helping to reduce systemic inflammation, symptoms of anxiety and depression, blood pressure and LDL (“bad”) cholesterol levels, and helping to promote healthy immune function, increase energy levels, and aid in digestion.

 Through ongoing studies, we continue to learn even more about how to identify and isolate these different species and strains in order to provide their unique health benefits through their inclusion in dietary supplements.